trondhindenes/trondsworking-blog-gatsby/content/blog/2019-12-03-Dynamic-Routing/index.md

 ## Why Lambda@Edge
 Traefik is awesome in that it can make routing decisions based on a lot of request attributes.
 If header `xyz` is set, route to backend `A`, if not route to backend `B` and so on.
 However, it is _not_ able to decode a jwt token and make routing decisions based on it.
 So, we needed `something` to decode the jwt and optionally add some information Traefik could understand (such as a request header) _before_ the request passed thru Traefik.
 We decided on Lambda@edge here.
 I won't go into detail about Lambda@edge, but think of it as tiny serverless functions that can execute on the edge of the network in the context of an incoming request.
 So, requests are inspected by Lambda@edge, and if the decoded jwt header contains the `beta` attribute, we add a `X-RiksTV-Beta: true` header to the request before passing it on to the AWS ALB.

+Sidenote: We also experimented with placing the Launch Darkly logic in Lambda@Edge.
+However, since these functions are super-lightweight and with no state/cache, the performance hit was simply more than we were willing to accept.

 ## Driving routing configuration using Consul Tags
 I've written about our Consul/Traefik stuff before (there's even a video of it in Traefik's youtube channel), but essentially tags on the Consul service for each api server is used to dynamically configure Traefik.